What is IORP II?

 Information for trustees

-• Assignment of the existing policy to the member (where the scheme has one remaining member and no contributions are being paid)
+- Assignment of the existing policy to the member

 Why it may be appropriate for with-profits investments

-For members invested in with-profits, it allows them to remain invested in their current with-profits fund(s) and does not impact on any investment guarantees those funds may have.
+For members invested in with-profits, it allows accrued funds to remain invested in their current with-profits fund(s) and does not impact on any investment guarantees* those funds may have.

-A unit price adjustment (UPA) is an adjustment which is applied to a member’s fund if they transfer out of the scheme before the normal retirement age.
-This would also apply in the event of a scheme wind up.
+A unit price adjustment (UPA) is an adjustment factor which is usually applied to a member’s fund if they leave the scheme before the normal retirement age or in the event of a scheme wind up.
 This solution allows the current scheme to wind up and assign the policy to the member with no UPA applied.

 Next steps to assign the policy to the member

-If you decide to assign the policy to the member, you’ll need to select the downloadable documents pack below, depending on the policy number and member number.
+If you decide to assign the policy to the member, you’ll need to select the downloadable documents pack below.
+Trustees have been sent a copy of the relevant pack by post.

-You can return these to us by post to Standard Life, 90 Stephens Green, Dublin D02 F653 or by emailing customerservice@standardlife.ie
+You can return the relevant documents to us by post to Standard Life, 90 Stephens Green, Dublin D02 F653 or by emailing customerservice@standardlife.ie

 Although the decision on how to comply with IORP II lies with the trustee, members and employers affected by this decision may wish to stay informed too.